HeRrKrUgEr/nodejs-simple-soap-client/README.md

 # SOAP Client

-A simple, intuitive SOAP client with authentication capabilities and user-friendly interface.
+A simple SOAP client made with NodweJS, with authentication capabilities and user-friendly cli interface.

 ## Features